wmo-im/wcmp2/.github/ISSUE_TEMPLATE/amendment-proposal.md

 title:
 labels:
 assignees:
 ---

+> Note: sections marked with * are required.

 # Overview of proposal*
 _(Brief description of the amendment(s) requested.
 Include as much relevant information as possible, such as rationale, purpose, and implementation plans.)_